 Our Sustainability Leader of the Month is Colvin Chan!
 We met Colvin at our Green Clubs meeting and we were immediately captivated by his passion, energy, and enthusiasm.
 Colvin is a tremendously motivating leader and has done an exceptional amount of work in raising awareness about sustainability and getting people involved in their communities.
 We encourage you to read his inspiring story to find ways you can make a difference!

-1) Tell me a bit about yourself (what you are studying, and why you chose your program).
+1) Tell me a bit about yourself.

 2) What does sustainability mean to you?

 Sustainability to me is more than just the conscious protection and conservation of trees, of other natural resources and of animals, but a bunch of things altogether.
 It means humans working collaboratively together towards creating a more sustainable economy with developments that do not create any net deficit in both natural and human capitals.
 I believe that such developments much be constantly maintained and can only remain ecologically and economically viable if they are intrinsically designed to balance humans' ongoing needs and rates of consumptions well below the carrying capacity and limits of our planet's diverse ecosystems locally and globally.
 As intelligent or as powerful as we are at manipulating and exploiting all the natural resources, animals, and environment around us, we are not the only beings on Earth, and neither can the finite Earth ever satisfy our infinite greed; so I implore that those in power and who are wealthy beyond measures to be socially responsible for what they do.